sdiehl/kaleidoscope/tutorial.md

   | UnaryDef Name [Name] Expr
 ```

-The parser extension is straightforward and essentially a function definition with a few slight change.
+The parser extension is straightforward and essentially a function definition with a few slight changes.
 Note
 that we capture the string value of the operator as given to us by the parser.

 ```haskell